ibm-cloud-docs/dns-svcs/faq.md

 {: #purpose-of-label}
 {: faq}

-A given instance can have multiple DNS zones with the same name.
+An instance can have multiple DNS zones with the same name.
 The label helps differentiate between zones that share the same name.

 ### How many private zones are supported?
 {: #how-many-private-zones-supported}